alex-edwards-44/alex-edwards-44.github.io/essays/smart-question-framework.md

 ## Proper example

-The question “Why does a = a * (x + i) / i; and a *= (x + i) / i; return two different results?” ([link]( https://stackoverflow.com/questions/79347608/why-does-a-a-x-i-i-and-a-x-i-i-return-two-different-results)) is a proper example of a well developed smart question that adheres to many principles of Eric’s paper.
+The question “Why does a = a * (x + i) / i; and a *= (x + i) / i; return two different results?” ([Link]( https://stackoverflow.com/questions/79347608/why-does-a-a-x-i-i-and-a-x-i-i-return-two-different-results)) is a proper example of a well developed smart question that adheres to many principles of Eric’s paper.
 The user clearly describes their problem, provides context about the mathematical approach they are implementing, and includes a minimal reproducible code snippet that allows others to easily diagnose the issue.
 Additionally, the user demonstrates effort by outlining their attempts to solve the issue—mentioning that they tried adding parentheses and considering integer division as a potential cause.

 ## A not smart question